The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Definitions and notations

 \section{Definitions and notations}

-In this section we give definitions and notations that are used in the sequel of the paper.

-Let $K$ be an ultrametric complete valued field of characteristic $0$.
-Let $p$ be the characteristic of its residue field $k$ (either $0$ or a prime number).
-We denote by $\widehat{K^{\mathrm{alg}}}$ the completion of an algebraic closure $K^{\mathrm{alg}}$ of $K$.
+Let $(K,\va)$ be a ultrametric complete valued field of characteristic $0$.
+Denote by $\wti K :=\{x\in K,|x|\leq 1\}/\{x\in K,|x|< 1\}$ its residue field and by~$p$ be the characteristic exponent of the latter (either~1 or a prime number).
+Let~$K^\alg$ be an algebraic closure of~$K$.
+The absolute value~$\va$ on~$K$ extends uniquely to it.
+We denote by $(\wKa,\va)$ its completion.
+By a complete valued field extension of $K$ we mean an isometric embedding $K\to L$ of complete valued fields.

-\begin{setting} Let $X$ be a quasi-smooth $K$-analytic curve endowed with a weak triangulation $S$ as in \cite{NP-II}.
-Without loss of generality from now on we assume that $X$ is connected. \end{setting}

-By a \emph{differential equation} or \emph{differential module} over $X$ we mean a coherent $\O_{X}$-module $\Fs$ endowed with an (integrable) connection~$\nabla$.
-Proposition \ref{Lemma : coherent implies loc free} below shows that $\Fs$ is automatically a locally free $\O_X$-module of finite rank.
-This is locally a differential module as defined in section \ref{section : Differential modules and trivial submodules}.
-In the sequel of the article, we shall switch freely between the different terminologies.

-\begin{proposition} Let $\Fs$ be a coherent $\O_X$-module with a connection $\nabla$.
-Then $\Fs$ is locally free of finite rank over $\O_X$. \end{proposition} \begin{proof} If $\O_{X,x}$ is a field, then $\Fs_x$ is free and finite dimensional, hence we are done.
-Otherwise $x$ is $L$-rational for a finite Galois extension $L/K$.
-By Galois descent, one easily reduces to the case $x=0$ and $d=d/dT$.
-The ring $\O_{X,x}\subset K[[T]]$ of convergent power series at $x=0$ is then a discrete valuation ring without non trivial ideals stable by $d/dT$.
-A classical result then says that a differential module over $\O_{X,x}$ has no torsion, hence it is free (cf. the proof of \cite[9.1.2]{Kedlaya-book}).
-See also \cite[Cor.
-2.5.2.2]{Andre-diff-non-comm} and \cite[Prop.8.8]{Katz-Nilpotent}. \end{proof}